stephanieluz/stephs-cool-site/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+I'm very excited to use git and command line tools and push the code to Github!
+Whoohoo!

-You can find the source code for Minima at GitHub:
+You can find the source code for Minima at GitHub: Neah, don't do that.
+It comes with Jekyll [jekyll][jekyll-organization] / [minima](https://github.com/jekyll/minima)
-[jekyll][jekyll-organization] /
-[minima](https://github.com/jekyll/minima)